MicrosoftLearning/MS-102T00-Microsoft-365-Administrator-Essentials/Instructions/Labs/LAB_AK_04_Lab4_Ex1_Manage_secure_user_access.md

 24. Remain logged into LON-CL1 with all your Microsoft Edge browser tabs open for the next task.

+**Note:** As per the earlier discussion, there's is no way to test your Conditional Access policy in the current Microsoft 365 trial tenant.
+Microsoft's Conditional Access policy requires MFA for all users - with no exceptions.
+When you have multiple policies requiring MFA, the most restrictive policy applies.
+In this case, Microsoft's policy is more restrictive than the one you created that carves out exceptions for the pilot project group members.
+Even though you can't test your policy using this trial tenant, we encourage you to use this experience of creating a Conditional Access policy to require MFA in your real-world Microsoft 365 deployments.

 ### Task 2: Deploy Microsoft Entra Pass-Through Authentication